umpolungfish/noseeum/README.md

 ## NOSEEUM IN ACTION

-Below is a screencap of the VirusTotal analysis of the original, unencoded powershell malware as well as its "MITRE ATT&CK Tactics and Techniques" Chart
+Below is a screencap of the VirusTotal analysis of the unencoded powershell malware (BEFORE processing with `noseeum`) as well as its "MITRE ATT&CK Tactics and Techniques" Chart
 + **NOTE THE `8/62` DETECTION RATE**
 + HASH = `f6adc7db3ce7e756bcfd995c6bfeae1480e4626ab4c049644754903e2610a104`